New Volunteer Training: Litigating Protection Order Cases for Domestic Violence Victims

 October 5th, 9:30AM-2:30PM at Pillsbury Winthrop Shaw Pittman LLP

-This training will prepare attorneys to serve as court-appointed guardians ad litem (GALs) for children in high-conflict custody cases involving serious risk factors, such as parental drug abuse or domestic violence in the home.
-This training will cover the role of a GAL; custody law and practice; domestic violence and child abuse/neglect; best practices for investigation, including interviewing children; ethical issues in representing child clients; and identifying social services.
+This training will prepare attorneys to serve as court-appointed guardians ad litem for children in high-conflict custody cases involving serious risk factors, such as parental drug abuse or domestic violence in the home.
+Topics include: the role of a guardian ad litem; custody law and practice; domestic violence and child abuse/neglect; best practices for investigation, including interviewing children and parents; ethical issues in representing child clients; and identifying social services.

 New Volunteer Training: Litigating Family Law Cases for Domestic Violence Victims